Repairs and Maintenance

 Our repair team knows first hand what you’re going to put your gear through and as paddlers, we understand turnaround time is crucial when the water is up.
 Rest assured your repairs will be completed in a timely manner to the highest possible standard.

-We Service Gear From Any Brand
+We Service Gear From Other Brands, too!

-Get Started by Creating a Service Ticket
+Get Started by Creating a Repair Ticket

 We remove the old gasket and install a new latex neck gasket.
 Latex neck gaskets can trimmed for a looser fit.

 Sewn and taped gaskets aren't meant to be replaced with glue-able gaskets.
 We will upgrade your garment to accept glue-in gaskets.
 First we remove the sewn and taped gasket, then we install a receiver that accepts glue-able gaskets and install the gasket size of your choosing.
 Future gasket replacements will be cheaper and able to be done at home if desired.